foxtacles/vaultmp/README.md

 # Vault-Tec Multiplayer Mod

-*Vault-Tec Multiplayer Mod* ("VaultMP") is a multiplayer mod for the PC versions of Bethesda's award-winning role-playing games [Fallout 3](http://en.wikipedia.org/wiki/Fallout_3 "Fallout 3").
+*Vault-Tec Multiplayer Mod* ("VaultMP") is a multiplayer mod for the PC version of Bethesda's award-winning role-playing games [Fallout 3](http://en.wikipedia.org/wiki/Fallout_3 "Fallout 3").
 It's currently in development, but is going to support the following:

 * Dedicated server, MasterServer and client including a server browser
 * Syncing of movement, actions / animations and AI